 - STEP ONE: Cook the bacon in a large skillet until crispy.
 It makes its own grease so no need to add any oil first.
 Once it’s cooked, use a slotted spoon to transfer the bacon to a plate lined with a paper towel to absorb the grease.

 - STEP TWO: Cut the potatoes into 1-inch cubes.
-Place them in the crockpot along with the cooked potato, garlic, onion, bone broth, salt, pepper, and thyme.
+Place them in the crockpot along with the cooked bacon, garlic, onion, bone broth, salt, pepper, and thyme.

 - STEP THREE: Cover with the lid and set it to cook on high for 3.5 hours or low for 6 hours.

 - STEP FOUR: Once the cooking time is up, remove the lid and use a potato masher to mash some of the potatoes.
 Don’t worry if your soup looks liquidy.
 Once the potatoes are mashed it will help to thicken it up.